karthikmprakash/karthikmprakash/README.md

 - 🌱 I'm currently learning Javascript and MLOps and Vedic Math
 - 👯 I’m looking to collaborate on building a wireless UWB-ECG electrodes
 - 💬 Ask me anything related to math, machine learning, aviation, embedded systems etc..
 I will be happy to help!
-- ⚡ Fun fact: I am a professional photographer/videographer, Illustrator, calligraphist and also a amateur ornithologist.
+- ⚡ Fun fact: I am a professional photographer/videographer, Illustrator, calligraphist, aviation enthusiast and also a amateur ornithologist.
 - 🎯 Building an eHealth Technology in Community Health Care to make healthcare affordable

 ## REACH OUT TO ME